eribeq21/sendMessage/README.md

 # MessageApp

 ## Project Overview

-This project is developed using Svelte and styled with CSS.
-It features a straightforward layout comprising a header, a main content section, and a footer.
+This project is a sleek Svelte application designed for user-friendly interaction.
+Users can input a message, which dynamically displays in real-time, providing immediate feedback and enhancing the user experience.It features a straightforward layout comprising a header, a main content section, and a footer.
 The main content updates automatically based on user interactions.

 ## Features
 - **Responsive** design with an elegant user interface